Rocket Knight Adventures: Legacy

-A SNES version of Rocket Knight Adventures was planned but was never released.
+A SNES version of Rocket Knight Adventures was canceled.
 The Sparkster character would be advertised as Konami's mascot, appearing on several Konami advertisements and game manuals for a few years following the game's release.

-The game would be followed by a direct sequel, Sparkster: Rocket Knight Adventures 2 on the Sega Genesis in 1994.
+Sparkster: Rocket Knight Adventures 2 was released on the Sega Genesis in 1994.
 A spin-off game, Sparkster, was released in the same year for the Super Nintendo Entertainment System.
-A revival of the series, Rocket Knight was released in 2010, developed by British studio Climax Group and was released for Xbox 360, PlayStation 3 and Steam.
-A compilation of the first three games, titled Rocket Knight Adventures: Re-Sparked, was released in June 2024 by Limited Run Games for PlayStation 4, PlayStation 5 and Nintendo Switch.
+A revival of the series, Rocket Knight was released in 2010, developed by British studio Climax Group and released for Xbox 360, PlayStation 3 and Steam.
+A compilation of the first three games, titled Rocket Knight Adventures: Re-Sparked, was released in June 2024 by Limited Run Games for Nintendo Switch, PlayStation 4, PlayStation 5, and Windows.

 Sparkster has appeared as a playable character in games such as New International Track & Field for Nintendo DS and Krazy Kart Racing for iPhone and iPod Touch.
 He also has cameos in Ganbare Goemon 2: Kiteretsu Shōgun Magginesu for the SNES, Snatcher for the Mega-CD, Jikkyō Power Pro Wrestling '96: Max Voltage for the SNES, and Mitsumete Knight for the PlayStation.
 He was disguised by Pastel in TwinBee PARADISE in Donburishima for PC, and a figure resembling him also appears in an alternate ending to Contra: Shattered Soldier for the PlayStation 2, and as nonogram pixel on Pixel Puzzle Collection for the iPhone and Android.